MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 -   A certificate that's used in TLS mutual authentication.

-As much as possible, the verification process should be handled by the IdP.
+As much as possible, the verification process should be handled by your IdP.

 #### Authorization